txemi/python_audio_synth_playground/README.md

 Playground and library for music theory and synthesis.

 This code is WORK IN PROGRESS.
-No release yet
+No released yet.

 I wanted to learn about how to play with tones, frecuencies, intervals, chords, scales, etc with python and learn the maths behind, so I made this compilation of libraries and examples in order to know about diferent libraries related to music in python.